pmanolak/docs/en/appendices/5-2-migration-guide.rst

   you to update the counter cache values for all records of the configured associations. ``CounterCacheCommand`` was also added to do the same through the console.
+- ``Cake\Database\Driver::quote()`` was added.
+This method provides a way to quote values to be used in SQL queries where prepared statements cannot be used.

 ORM
 ---